On the Hausdorff dimension of the Rauzy gasket: Definition

-Notion of systems of isometries was introduced by G. Levitt, D. Gaboriau and F. Paulin in \cite {GLP}. \begin{definition} \emph{Systems of isometries} $S$ consist of finite disjoint union $D$ of compact subintervals of real line $\mathbb R$ (\emph{support multi-interval}) together with a finite number of $n$ partially defined orientation preserving isometries $\phi_{j}: A_{j} \to B_{j}$, where each base of $A_{j}, B_{j}$ is a compact subinterval of $D$. \end{definition} An example of system of isometry is represented by Fig. \ref{S}.
+The notion of systems of isometries was introduced by G. Levitt, D. Gaboriau and F. Paulin in \cite {GLP}. \begin{definition} A {system of isometries} $S$ consists of a finite disjoint union $D$ of compact subintervals of the real line $\mathbb R$ (\emph{support multi-interval}) together with a finite number $n$ of partially defined orientation preserving isometries $\phi_{j}: A_{j} \to B_{j}$, where each base of $A_{j}, B_{j}$ is a compact subinterval of $D$. \end{definition}